elf4j/elf4j-api/README.md

 Note that ELF4J is a facade, rather than implementation.
 As such,

 1. Nothing will be logging out (no-op) until you include an ELF4J logging provider JAR in the classpath.
-An API client as in this sample can select or change to use any provider ([tinylog](https://github.com/elf4j/elf4j-tinylog) , [LOG4J](https://github.com/elf4j/elf4j-log4j), ...) of the ELF4J SPI, at application deployment time, without code change.
+An API client as in this sample can select or change to use any provider (some currently available ones listed below) of the ELF4J SPI, at application deployment time, without code change.
 2. At most one in-effect logging provider is expected:

 - The default and expected configuration setup is to ensure only one provider JAR present in the classpath, or no